We’re true Victorians now.

 You can choose from 21 international loose-leaf teas.

-The food menu features delicious treats made fresh daily from locally-sourced ingredients.
+The afternoon tea features delicious treats made fresh daily from locally-sourced ingredients.
 Smoked salmon with chive crème fraiche on blinis.
 Warm ham-and-cheese tartlets.
 Red velvet citrus cheesecake.
 Almond Florentines.
 And more… Are you drooling yet?

 And, yes, you get warm raisin scones with house-made clotted cream and strawberry vanilla preserve too!